-Professional and consulting fees for the six-month ended February 28, 2014, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
-The decrease of \$120,460 from the previous period resulted from lower consulting and professional fees.
+Professional and consulting fees for the nine-month ended May 31, 2014, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
+The \$307,306 decrease from the previous period was due to a decline in consulting and professional fees, as well as the restatement of certain expenses previously included in business development expenses.